-At orientation, faculty take a great amount of time introducing new medical students to the Student Affairs office staff who support them during their career at DGSOM.
-"It was impressive how much time was spent introducing the staff and support teams," Azim says.
+"It was impressive how much time was spent introducing the staff and support teams," Dr. Laiwalla says.
 "We even played a game to really get to know each person and their role.
 I was thinking, 'man we are spending a lot of time on this.'
 But then as I continued through my first year of school, I realized that they are an integral part of our education.
 I felt so incredibly supported even from that first day, I knew all of those people were in my corner."

-The white coat ceremony marks the transition into medical school, an event wherein family and friends are invited to celebrate the newest chapter in medical students' lives.
-For Azim, the white coat symbolized being welcomed into the medical profession, and the responsibility, duty and respect it requires.
-"The white coat ceremony didn't change who I was, but people's perceptions changed," he remembers.
+"The White Coat Ceremony didn't change who I was, but people's perceptions changed," he remembers.
 "It impressed on me that what I say and do can have an impact on the people around me.
 People look at me differently and because of that, I would always be careful to practice with humility and humanism."

 Every spring, first-year medical students organize an event to honor the individuals who donated their bodies to education.
-Family members of the deceased are invited to a banquet reception where poems are shared, songs are sung and deep appreciation is expressed for the selfless donation of the people whose final wish was to improve medical training for future physicians.
-Azim describes it as an unforgettable experience: "These people, they are instrumental in your learning.
+Family members of the deceased attend a banquet reception where the DGSOM community shares poems, songs, and appreciation for selfless donations that enable true excellence in medical training.
+"These people, they are instrumental in your learning.
 They are as much a part of our education as the professors.
-The ceremony reminded me about how important that person is, that this person donated their body to learn, they wanted us to improve medicine and they live on in us as we apply our knowledge in our care for others."
+The ceremony reminded me about how important that person is, that this person donated their body to learn, they wanted us to improve medicine and they live on in us as we apply our knowledge in our care for others," says Dr. Laiwalla

 By Kyleigh Roessner